For even more resources, check out these Colby Library Guides:

 Photo: Palenque (Mexico).
 Source: Brongaeh, Flickr.

-Many databases allow you to check a box to narrow your results only to articles in academic journals, which are by and for scholars.
+Many databases allow you to check a box to narrow your results only to articles in scholarly, peer-reviewed journals.

 Doing BOTH Keyword and Subject searches can help you find better results!